Exact quantum noise deconvolution with partial knowledge of noise: Introduction

 Quantum noise management is a fundamental challenge to the practical realization of quantum technology.
 Due to the nature of quantum systems, their complete isolation from environmental interaction is impossible.
 These unavoidable interactions cause errors on quantum systems, which limit the performance of quantum tasks, including fault-tolerant quantum computation \cite{Knill1998, Aharonov2008}, quantum communication \cite{Holevo1973, Holevo1998}, quantum network development \cite{Kimble2004, Razavi2018, Wehner2018} and quantum sensing \cite{Giovannetti2006, Degen2017}.
 Therefore, developing strategies to combat noise effects is essential for practical applications of quantum information science.

-To remove noise effects, it is essential to understand that any physical evolution of a quantum system, including evolution due to noise, is mathematically described by a completely-positive trace-preserving (CPTP) map.
+To remove noise effects, it is essential to describe the evolution of a quantum system, including evolution due to noise, by a mathematical map that is independent of the state it acts upon.
+Such a map is proved to be a completely-positive trace-preserving (CPTP) map \cite{breuer2010, rivas2012}.
 Therefore, to invert the noise effect, one may suggest finding the inverse of this map (if it exists).
 But the inverse may not be a CPTP map.
 That implies that even if it is possible to find the mathematical inverse of the noise map, implementing this inverse is not physically possible unless the inverse is a CPTP map.
 Therefore, more intelligent approaches are required to remove the noise effects.

 The conventional method for addressing noise effects has been quantum error correction (QEC) protocols.
 Theoretically, QEC enables detection and correction of errors.
 However, it adds hardware overhead that makes its implementation challenging, if not impossible, with today's technology \cite{Knill2005,Cao22, Preskill2018}.
 Regarding this obstacle, alternative strategies are developed, like reversing noise \cite{karimipour2020,Shahbeigi2021}.
 This method requires the implementation of the reverse of the noise, which is not always a CPTP map.
 Hence, complete recovery is not possible unless the noise is a unitary conjugation.
 Another technique is quantum feedback control to retrieve information \cite{Gregoratti2003, Memarzadeh2011, Memarzadeh2011_Cafaro}.
 But this technique requires access to the information dissipated to the environment.
 One of the most well-established techniques is quantum error mitigation (QEM) \cite{Temme2017, Suguru2018, Sam2019, Cai2023}.
 QEM reduces the impact of noise on the expectation value of observables without the need for extra hardware resources.
 There are a variety of successful QEM methods, including zero-noise extrapolation \cite{Li2017, Temme2017}, probabilistic error correction \cite{Temme2017}, measurement error mitigation \cite{Berg2022}, with primary application in quantum computation.